AllenHeartcore/ECE411_UIUC23fa/mp4/doc/mp4cp3.md

     - We need a specific function to index the PHT.
 For local branch predictor, we use the PC to index the PHT, and the PHT will give us the prediction result.
     - We need a finite state machine to update the PHT

-**Test Strategy**: See details in hvl
+### LBP Testing Strategy (See details in `hvl`)

-1. **Initialization and Reset**:
+1. **Initialization and Reset**
     - Start with initializing all inputs to default values.
     - Assert and deassert the reset signal to ensure the branch predictor is in its initial state.

-2. **Branch Taken Test**:
+2. **Branch Taken Test**
     - Simulate a branch taken scenario by setting `actual_branch_taken` to `1`.
     - Update the branch predictor with a specific PC value (`update_branch_pc`).
     - Predict the branch behavior for the same PC and check if the prediction is `1` (branch taken).
     - Verify the state transition of the predictor using assertions.

-3. **Branch Not Taken Test**:
+3. **Branch Not Taken Test**
     - Similar to the branch taken test, but this time simulate a branch not taken scenario by setting `actual_branch_taken` to `0`.
     - Update the predictor and check if the prediction is `0` (branch not taken).
     - Again, use assertions to verify the state transition.

-4. **Waveform Analysis**:
+4. **Waveform Analysis**
     - Use the generated FSDB file to analyze the waveforms in a simulation tool.
 This helps in visualizing the signal transitions and timing relationships.

-5. **Monitoring and Logging**:
+5. **Monitoring and Logging**
     - Continuously monitor and log the status of key signals (`valid`, `actual_branch_taken`, `prediction`, `expected_state`) to debug and verify the behavior of the predictor.

 ![local branch predictor](./figures/local_branch_predictor.png)

 ### Global Branch Predictor